How to Choose Your Cruise: French Polynesia and Pacific

 Round trip Papeete: This 11-night tour of French Polynesia includes eight ports of call and five sail dates (Jan.
 26, Feb.
 19, March 2 and 26, and April 6).
 Two sea days allow a welcome pause from the excitement of stops in far-flung islands such as Fakarava in the Tuamotu Archipelago; Hiva Oa and Nuku Hiva in the Marquesas; Rangiroa; Raiatea; Moorea Island; and an overnight on Bora Bora in the Society Islands

-In 2023, Silversea guests bound for a South Pacific expedition will board the 144-passenger Silver Explorer; in 2024, these sailings will be aboard the 254-passenger Silver Cloud.
+Silversea guests bound for a Pacific expedition will board the 254-passenger Silver Cloud for 2024.

 Darwin, Australia, to Lautoka, Fiji